-Meas -ure No. Measure Category Focus Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Reduction Estimated Completion Date Comments 1.
-Active Travel Hub project Alter- natives to private vehicle use in partnership with ARA, Sustrans, Community Transport and others this initiative has promoted modal shift in particular to walking and cycling, ARA PM operation al ongoing project actively reducing air pollution.
+Meas- ure No. Measure Category Focus Lead Author ity Plann ing Phase Impleme ntation Phase Pollution Reduction in the AQMA to Date Estimated Completion Date Comments 1.
+Active Travel Hub project Alter- natives to private vehicle use in partnership with ARA, Sustrans, Community Transport and others this initiative has promoted modal shift in particular to walking and cycling, ARA PM Oper- ational ongoing project actively reducing air pollution.
 Potential reduction in private vehicle use so this project is seeking to actively reduce air pollution 2.
-Introductio n of a car club Alter- natives to private vehicle use The feasibility of a car club in Report commissi oned into feasibility.
-Feedback very positive 2020 Analysis suggests that introduction would lead to an overall reduction in miles and the possibility that some people would no longer run a car or second car, which would also be positive for air quality A further business plan into this proposal was commissioned in 2018/19 utilising funding available through the Active Travel Hub.
+Introducti on of a car club Alter- natives to private vehicle use The feasibility of a car club in Sustain ability section Neighb ourhoo d Service s Report commissi oned into feasibility.
+Feedback very positive 2021 Analysis suggests that introduction would lead to an overall reduction in miles and the possibility that some people would no longer run a car or second car, which would also be positive for air quality A further business plan into this proposal was commissioned in 2018/19 utilising funding available through the Active Travel Hub.
 It is hoped findings will be considered and taken forward in the year ahead.
-The business plan / further feasibility report has been drafted and is currently with KD for consideration
+The business plan / further feasibility report has been drafted and is currently with KD for consideration This action area was paused during the COVID pandemic however is now being picked up by way of new actions in the proposed Fleet Strategy which is due before Leadership Panel for approval this month.